Munich: a village of a million people

 Interesting facts about Munich

-Best time to fly to Munich
+Best time for flights to Munich

 The peak season for flights to Munich is June, August and December.
 The low season for purchasing tickets is January, February and November.